 Comparable to puppies and Sunday brunch, everyone loves pizza—it’s a universal truth.
 And while you + yours might have a hard time agreeing on the specifics (Red sauce or olive oil?
 Thin crust or cheese-stuffed?
 Meat-lovers or veggie-loaded?), no one is complaining when pizza night rolls around.
 In Columbia SC, we have the ‘za of everyone’s dreams—from giant NY-style pies to distinctive slices covered with unexpected toppings (we’re looking at you, lamb shawarma pizza).
 Grab your napkins—or your fork-and-knife if you’re into that sort of thing—and come along for a cheese-covered journey through the city’s pizza scene.

 Who would we be if we didn’t kick this baby off with a roundup of Columbia classics?
 True institutions of Columbia SC, these spots have loyal local followings—and for good reason.
 How ‘bout a meal at the restaurant that is credited with bringing pizza to the state of South Carolina?
 Yep, Villa Tronco is quite literally the OG of the pizza scene in Columbia.
 We recommend keeping it simple with the tomato + cheese pizza.
 Don’t try to fix something that isn’t broken, you know?
 For ‘za on the run, check out La Brasca’s Five Minute Pizza—a Columbia staple for more than 50 years.
 And don’t forget to order a cheese salad!
 Follow the locals to Village Idiot in Five Points.
 On the pizza map since 1990, Village is a local go-to—especially on trivia night.
 Try the Village Special or the Godfather.
 If you find yourself across the Gervais Street Bridge, stop in at Tony’s Pizzalicious in Cayce.
 Delicious, no-frills slices with arguably some of the best crust in town.
+Though it's best known for being one of Columbia's original breweries, Hunter Gatherer at the Hangar has also mastered the craft of pizza.
+Head over to the Hanger to order a Chicken Bacon Ranch and thank us later.

 A far cry from Lunchable pizzas (although, we always loved those tbh), these hot spots are serving up the ‘za we all know + love—just elevated a bit.
 Merge your two favorite comfort foods into one weep-worthy concoction with the Cheeseburger Pie from The Pizza Joint.
 Adhere to the “more is more” mantra with the Quattro Stagioni from Il Giorgione—complete with San Marzano tomatoes, fresh mushrooms, olives, artichoke hearts, Parma ham, house-made (!!!) fresh mozzarella and a soft-boiled egg.
 For our spicy food lovers, order up a slice of the buffalo chicken pizza at Dano’s.
 Bring an empty stomach, and a friend to help, to enjoy the 5-meat pizza from Tonella’s.
 Feed your feta obsession and down a slice or two of the Grecian Style pizza from Zorba’s.
 Build the pizza of your wildest dreams at Thirsty Fellow, and don’t forget to top it off with a finishing oil (we <3 the truffle variety).
 And if you feel like fueling the recent controversy?
 Order the Spicy Hawaiian from Za’s—complete with capicola, feta, sriracha and, you guessed it, extra pineapple.